(Redirected from Andrés Galarraga)

 - Final Game October 3, 2004

 - Born June 18, 1961 in Caracas, Distrito Federal, Venezuela

 Andres Galarraga, the "Big Cat", is remembered primarily for his home-run hitting years in the favorable ballpark of the Colorado Rockies, but he also had good seasons with the Montreal Expos earlier in his career and the Atlanta Braves later in his career.

-Never finishing higher than # 6 in the MVP voting, he was a five-time All-Star who won two Gold Gloves at first base while with the Expos, was the 1993 National League batting champion, the 1996 National League home run champ, and the 1996 and 1997 National League RBI leader, all with the Rockies.
+Never finishing higher than # 6 in the MVP voting, he was a five-time All-Star who won two Gold Gloves at first base while with the Expos, was the 1993 National League batting champion, the 1996 National League home run champ, and the 1996 and 1997 RBI leader, all with the Rockies.
 Based on Adjusted OPS, however, his best seasons were, in order, his 1993 year with the Rockies, his 1988 year with the Expos, and his 1998 year with the Braves.
-His 1996 and 1997 years are not in the top ten in the league in Adjusted OPS.
+His 1996 and 1997 years were not in the top ten in the league in Adjusted OPS.